Putin says rap should be controlled in Russia, not banned

 Putin says "if it is impossible to stop, then we must lead it and direct it."

-But Putin said at a Kremlin meeting with cultural advisers Saturday that attempts to ban artists from performing will have an adverse effect and bolster their popularity.
+But Putin said at a St. Petersburg meeting with cultural advisers Saturday that attempts to ban artists from performing will have an adverse effect and bolster their popularity.

 Putin noted that "rap is based on three pillars: sex, drugs and protest."
 But he is particularly concerned with drug themes prevalent in rap, saying "this is a path to the degradation of the nation."

-Note: This story has corrected the location of the meeting to St. Petersburg, not the Kremlin.